By Buggybuddys team member Georgia

 There is also a very good selection of places to eat.
 The

 most popular being the traditional and authentic Vietnamese and

 Turkish food (Mr Goz makes delicious Gozleme located in the food

-You can also sit at the Café and have a freshly brewed flavoured coffee.
+You can also sit at the Café, The Coffee Connection or Mai's Cafe and have a freshly brewed flavoured coffee.
 At the popcorn stall, not only do sell big bags of delicious popcorn, you can also buy freshly squeezed lemonade for $5.